 Are you shopping for (or returning) gifts?
 Don’t assume that you can return items unconditionally.
 Look for a return policy sign in the store!
-Under California law, stores are free to set their own policies, such as requiring a restocking fee or requiring that the merchandise is in its original packaging – as long as they are posted conspicuously at the store or on the order form.
+Under California law, stores are free to set their own policies, including refusing to issue refunds, requiring a restocking fee, or requiring that the merchandise is in its original packaging – as long as they are posted conspicuously at the store or on the order form.

 If a store has no posted policy, California law provides that in most cases, as long as you have your receipt, you are entitled to full refund or equal exchange within 7 days of purchase.
 (Cal.
 Civil Code § 1723.)
 There are exceptions, such as food or other perishables, items returned without their original packaging, or underwear and bathing suits.
 In addition, stores can refuse refunds for items marked “as is,” “no returns,” or “all sales final,” or customized items that are received as ordered.

-If the store does have its own refund policy, it must post notices explaining the policy, including:
+If the store does have its own refund policy, it must post notices in the stores and/or on its website explaining the policy, including: